topleft/google-places-basics/readme.md

 #### Search Field with Auto Complete

 Hard Coding locations is ok, but we want our map to be dynamic.
-Like said, Google provides tons of functionality with the Places API.
+Like I said, Google provides tons of functionality with the Places API.
 We are going to take advantage of the auto complete feature for our search input.

 #### Search Form

-Start be adding a search form to index.html.
+Start by adding a search form to index.html.

 ```html
     <div class="row">